andrico1234/accessible-accordion-workshop/README.md

 This attribute can be placed on either the content itself, or the button that controls the expanded/collapsed state.
 It's common practice to add `aria-expanded` to the controlling element, as adding it to the content will be redundant if the content is removed from the DOM when hidden.

-This means you'll need to add the `aria-controls` attribute to the button, and pass it an idea of the element it controls.

 #### c) Remove use of classes to manage element visibility

 CSS Pro tip: